DEFRA/future-flood-forecasting-web-portal-importer/docs/Non-test-settings-and-environment-variables.md

 ### Mandatory Staging Database Authentication Related Function App Settings/Environment Variables

 **Either** Microsoft Azure Managed Service Identity (MSI) App Service authentication or username/password authentication is supported.
+Note that MSI authentication is dependent on a number of prerequisties:

+* The staging database **must** include an account for a Microsoft Azure Active Directory user with the same name as the Microsoft Azure function app that the functions are published to.
+* The functions **must** be published to a function app with a system identity that has role permissions on the staging database.

+Note that the list of prerequistites is simplified and excludes fine detail accordingly.
+The reader is encouraged to consult MSI documentation before configuring the prerequisites as a number of options are available.
+Example MSI documention can be found at [https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet)

 #### MSI App Service Authentication Related Function App Settings/Environment Variables